o3de/o3de.org/content/docs/userguide/materials/owner-set-param-vector4.md

 ---
-description: ' Use the Set Param Vector4 node in the &ALYlong; &script-canvas; editor to specify a material''s Vector4 parameter value for the specified entity. '
+description: ' Use the Set Param Vector4 node in the Amazon Lumberyard Script Canvas editor to specify a material''s Vector4 parameter value for the specified entity. '
 title: Set Param Vector4
 ---